-In recent years, money laundering is rapidly growing.
+In recent years, money laundering has been rapidly growing.
 So the amount of dirty money.
 Governments and financial institutions try to protect themselves from this crime.

-Basel Institute of Governance is an independent, international, non-profit organization committed to preventing and combating corruption and other financial crime.
+Basel Institute of Governance is an independent, international, non-profit organization committed to preventing Corruptionuption and other financial crimes.
 The organization was established in Basel, Switzerland.

-Each year Basel prepares an independent score and ranking that assesses the risk of money laundering and terrorist financing in the world.
+Each year, Basel prepares an independent score and ranking that assesses the world's risk of money laundering and terrorist financing.
 This ranking is the Basel AML Index.
-This year (2020) published the ninth raid.
-Published by the Basel Institute of Governance since 2012, this document gives risk scores based on data from 15 publicly available sources such as the Financial Action Task Force (FATF), the World Bank, and the World Economic Forum.
-Risk scores cover five areas:
+Published by the Basel Institute of Governance in 2012, this document gives risk scores based on data from 15 publicly available sources, such as the Financial Action Task Force (FATF), the World Bank, and the World Economic Forum.
+FATF country's risk scores cover five areas:

 - Quality of AML / CFT framework

 - Bribery and Corruption

 - Financial transparency and standards

 The primary objective is not to rank countries superficially compared to each other but to give an overall view of different countries 'and regions' risk levels and their progress in addressing vulnerabilities over time.

 The Top 10 Countries With the Lowest Money Laundering Risk

 The Top 10 Countries With The Highest Money Laundering Risk